ploomber/sql/docs/advanced-querying-techniques/ctes.md

 WHERE Job_Avg_Balance.job = Job_Avg_Campaign.job;
 ```

 In this example, the first CTE is the same as in the previous example.
 The second CTE `Job_Avg_Campaign` returns two columns: `job_1` and `AverageCampaign`.
 The final SELECT statement retrieves data from both CTEs.
-Notice that the entries.

 You will notice `job` and `job_1` in the final result.
 This is because we are doing a Cartesian product (cross join) between two CTEs and both have a column named `job`.
 We can avoid this by explicitly specifying the columns you want to select in our final `SELECT` statement instead of using `SELECT *`.